 Imperial Britain was, in a sense, a bully.
 It strode around the world as a bully strides around a school: pushing about the weaker, less developed nations.
 It could be brutal, and contemptuous, and it was not above stealing lunch money and presents from home.
 Yet it was not a mere thug for in a public school at least a bully often saw himself as having a somewhat higher function: to maintain discipline and impose standards on the young.
 Thus, the British Empire sought to spread, with both violent and verbal means of persuasion, social, cultural and economic norms that it believed could raise its subjects to a higher level of sophistication.
 It was not among the cruellest bullies – like the Belgians in the Congo, or the Japanese in China – and its role could even be described as approaching mentorship in some of its colonies at some of its stages, but a bully it was, as an imperial power must be.

 The end came, with rebellion and recrimination.
-Like bullies before and since, the British Empire lost its power, as its officer class and their would-be successors suffered devastation on the battlefriends of France in World War One, and its prestige, as knock-kneed, moustachioed British officers surrendered to the Japanese in World War Two.
-Unconscious to their decline, the imperialists had sunk into a sort of arrogance complacence that was exposed by their Oriential embarrassment.
+Like bullies before and since, the British Empire lost its power, as its officer class and their would-be successors suffered devastation on the battlefields of France in World War One, and its prestige, as knock-kneed, moustachioed British officers surrendered to the Japanese in World War Two.
+Unconscious to their decline, the imperialists had sunk into a sort of arrogant complacence that was exposed by their Oriential embarrassment.
 One-time subjects, growing powerful and ambitious, demanded their independence and the British had to accept.
 They had lost their ability to command respect.

 The importance of the public school for the British Empire extended, of course, beyond the metaphorical.
-It was the breeding ground for the officer clas.
+It was the breeding ground for the officer class.
 It was also the incubator of the progressivism that would help to immerse Britain in self-doubt and introspection.
 Romantics and revolutionaries reacted, to some extent, against their oppressive upbringing in public schools.

 These could be harsh instititions.
 Bullying and corporal punishment did not merely to amount to an occasional wedgie or a clip around the ears but concerted and sustained physical and verbal abuse.
 At Eton, for example, it was common to flog the boys for what were often fairly minor indiscretions.
-The sheer oddity of this can be discerned from the example not of a student who lamented their treatment but of one who liked it: Swinburne, the poet, whose flogging inspired the fanatical flagellomania of his adultood.
+The oddity of this can be discerned from the example not of a student who lamented their treatment but of one who liked it: Swinburne, the poet, whose flogging inspired the fanatical flagellomania of his adultood.
 Others felt a more natural resentment.

 One can trace this back to Shelley.
 The young poet – wide-eyed, raw-nerved – was said by a friend from Eton to have suffered “many a cruel torture” at the hands and feet of public school bullies.
 He would, David Perkins wrote, in a book on the English romantics, go on to “identify the bullying he experienced with other forms of hatred and tyranny, and see himself even in school as its victim and dedicated foe”.
 Stabbing a classmate was allegedly his first act of resistance and his revolutionary pamphlets drew on this outrage.